-As a moral framework for assessing regimes in an imperfect world, Nigel Biggar’s Colonialism: A Moral Reckoning has much to recommend it, writes Samuel Gregg in Public Discourse.
+As a moral framework for assessing regimes in an imperfect world, Colonialism: A Moral Reckoning by Nigel Biggar has much to recommend it, writes Samuel Gregg in Public Discourse.

 A common feature of many cultural revolutions is the effort to distort or even erase historical truth in the service of ideological goals.
 Past events, customs, economic systems, and political structures are presented as irredeemably evil.
 It follows that only radical redress in the present (self-denouncing struggle sessions, reparations, and purges of books, artifacts, and people) offers any possibility of atonement (though rarely redemption).
 Woe betide those who indicate that history and the human choices that drive it are a little more complicated.